Juraj Njavro

 Juraj Njavro (2 July 1938 – 15 September 2008) was a Croatian medical doctor and politician.

 Njavro was born in Cerovica, near Neum in the Kingdom of Yugoslavia (today part of Bosnia and Herzegovina).
 He attended elementary school here and gymnasium in Dubrovnik, Croatia.

 He served as a surgeon Vukovar's hospital during the city's intense siege within the Croatian War of Independence.
 He continued to work in the hospital right up until the fall of the city to Serb forces.
 Njavro was subsequently imprisoned and taken to the Sremska Mitrovica camp in Serbia.
 In late 1991 Njavro was released as part of a prisoner exchange.

 He took part in Croatia's first post-independence parliamentary elections in 1992 and was elected as a member of the Croatian Democratic Union.
-From August 12, 1992 to October 12, 1993 he served as Croatia's Minister of Health.
-He served as a minister without portfolio from October 12, 1993 to November 7, 1995, won reelection in 1995, and served again without portfolio from November 13, 1996 to December 19, 1997.
-From December 19, 1997 to January 27, 2000 he served as Minister of Defenders from the Homeland War.
+From 12 August 1992, to 12 October 1993, he served as Croatia's Minister of Health.
+He served as a minister without portfolio from 12 October 1993, to 7 November 1995, won reelection in 1995, and served again without portfolio from 13 November 1996, to 19 December 1997.
+From 19 December 1997, to 27 January 2000, he served as Minister of Defenders from the Homeland War.
 He was reelected again in 2000 and retired in 2003.

 Njavro wrote a book about his internment during the war entitled Glava dolje, ruke na leđa.
 After his retirement he served as the president of the Association of Croatian volunteer doctors 1990–1991.

-He died on September 15, 2008 in Zagreb and was buried in the city's Mirogoj Cemetery.
+He died on 15 September 2008, in Zagreb and was buried in the city's Mirogoj Cemetery.